Remunerating Space-Time, Load-Shifting Flexibility from Data Centers in Electricity Markets

+Space-time, load-shifting flexibility can also be provided by other key electricity market players such as manufacturing and storage systems.
+In the context of manufacturing, there is an on-going trend to deploy small-scale, modular production facilities as a way to harness distributed and stranded resources (e.g., waste streams, biomass, and renewable power) and to gain more flexibility in both investment and operations \citep{allman2020dynamic}.
+The deployment of modular manufacturing systems would decentralize power loads and potentially aid power grid operations.
+A key example of this trend is that of ammonia and hydrogen manufacturing, which are currently produced at large centralized facilities \citep{smith2020current}.
+At the same time, it has been recently shown that space-time electricity market dynamics incentivize the deployment of modular systems and to decentralize loads; this is because exploiting space-time dynamics provides investors with a mechanism to mitigate risk (by exploiting price differences at across space and time \citep{shao2019space}.

-These trends have motivated research into market mechanisms that harness space-time flexiblity from DaCes.
+There has been growing interest into investigating market mechanisms that harness space-time flexiblity from DaCes.
 Recent work by Wierman and co-workers has identified various forms of DaCe flexibility that can be of practical use such as load shifting, load shedding, and geographical load balancing \citep{wierman_liu_liu_mohsenian-rad_2017}.
 The work in \cite{ghatikar_ganti_matson_piette_2012} reviews how operations of DaCes can provide demand response services.
 The work in \cite{rao_liu_xie_liu_2010} analyzes how NOCs may be incentivized to exploit price differences across electricity markets.
 The work in \cite{tran_tran_ren_han_huh_hong_2015} sets up a Stackelberg game to simulate optimal load-shifting strategies that DaCes might follow to real-time pricing signals.
-For temporal flexibility.
 The work in \cite{liu_wierman_chen_razon_chen_2013} uses a stochastic optimization framework to study how DCs can predict coincidental peak-pricing and avoid high cost caused by peak hours using temporal workload shifting.